giovdi/ha-prices/README.md

 [![Open your Home Assistant instance and show your helper entities.](https://my.home-assistant.io/badges/helpers.svg)](https://my.home-assistant.io/redirect/helpers/)

-### 3. Add Unit meters
+### 3. Add Utility meters

-Now you can add all the Unit meters to Home Assistant through the helpers' page to automate them.
+Now you can add all the Utility meters to Home Assistant through the helpers' page to automate them.

 **Don't forget to set _F1_, _F2_ and _F3_ as tariffs on each meter!**

-If you have multiple Unit meters to set, you may find it easier to set up them through YAML.
+If you have multiple Utility meters to set, you may find it easier to set up them through YAML.
 Use the following example:

 ```
-unit_meter:
+utility_meter:
   meter_tv:
     unique_id: meter_tv
     name: Counter TV